farcasterxyz/contracts/docs/docs.md

 An `operator` address can credit storage to fids without the payment of rent.
 This is used for the initial migration to assign storage to existing users, so that their messages aren't auto-expired from Hubs.

 A `treasurer` address can move funds from the contract to a pre-defined `vault` address, but cannot change this destination.
-Only the `admin` may change the vault address to a new destination.
+Only the `owner` may change the vault address to a new destination.

-An `admin` address can modify many parameters including the total supply of storage units, the price of rent, the duration for which exchange prices are valid and the deprecation timestamp.
+An `owner` address can modify many parameters including the total supply of storage units, the price of rent, the duration for which exchange prices are valid and the deprecation timestamp.

 ### Upgradeability